fhoedemakers/pico-infonesPlus/README.md

 ## PCB

+> Note: Soldering skills are required.

 Create your own little Pico Based NES console and play with an orginal (S)NES controller.
-Soldering skills are required.
 The PCB design files can be found in the [assets/pcb](https://github.com/fhoedemakers/pico-infonesPlus/tree/main/assets/pcb) folder.
 Several Companies  can make these PCBs for you.

 I personally recommend [PCBWay](https://www.pcbway.com/).
 The boards i ordered from them are of excellent quality.